 6. That pig was real, and boy did it ever stink

-Kristen comes across a classic nightmarish image of a roasted pig on a table, and then it comes to life and growls at her.
-How’d they do that?
 They actually roasted a pig, let it spoil, and prop guys puppeted it from beneath.
-The poor guy who was actually behind the camera, cinematographer Roy H. Wagner, claims the pig stunk so much he can still smell it to this day.
+The poor guy who was actually behind the camera, cinematographer Roy H. Wagner, claims the pig’s stench was so overwhelming he can still smell it to this day.

 8. Dick Cavett picked Zsa Zsa Gabor because she deserved to die

 Well, maybe not “deserved to die.”
 However, for the dream sequence in which a Dick Cavett interview is interrupted by Freddy Krueger Cavett was actually allowed to pick the person he’d be interviewing.
-He picked Zsa Zsa Gabor because he thought she was the dumbest person he’d ever met in his life.
-He’d never have her on his show, and if there was one person he’d want to see killed by Freddy it would be her.
-Daaaaaamn, who knew Cavett was so dark (and secretly awesome)?
+He picked Zsa Zsa Gabor because he thought she was the dumbest person he’d ever met in his life, and he’d never have her on his show in real life.
+So, if there was one person he’d want to see killed by Freddy it would be her.
+Who knew Cavett was so dark (and secretly awesome)?
+One assumes this particular bit of insight was not shared with Zsa Zsa.

 9. The sex dream sequence was originally supposed to feature Freddy with breasts